hoogan98/arrrg/README.txt

 ARRRG!
-My friend and I made this while bored at work.
-It's a two player pirate ship fight that runs on the command line because why not.
+It's a one or two player pirate ship fight that runs on the command line.
+I got the idea because the background of powershell looked blue and reminded me of the ocean.
+Naturally, that meant I had to attempt to make a pirate themed game exclusively in powershell script.

 --IMPORTANT--
 To play the game, right click 'pirate.ps1' and select 'run with powershell'